Feeling Sad for No Reason? What Your Mind Is Telling You

 For Mental Health Professionals

 Clients presenting with unexplained sadness benefit from structured tracking between sessions.
-EmoFlow provides that structure, allowing clients to log emotional states, intensity levels, and life domains throughout the week.
+EmoFlow-AI provides that structure, allowing clients to log emotional states, intensity levels, and life domains throughout the week.
 When they arrive for their appointment, you receive objective data rather than reconstructed memories.
 The app's pattern tracking helps identify whether sadness correlates with specific domains, times, or activities - information that accelerates clinical understanding.
 PDF reports summarize trends without requiring session time for data gathering.
 Clients control what they share, maintaining therapeutic boundaries while enhancing between-session insight collection.

 - Structured emotion tracking between therapy sessions